- 28 October 2015

 A former centre of the spice and slave trades, present-day Zanzibar is infused with African, Arab, European and Indian influences.

-A republic was established and in April the presidents of Zanzibar and Tanganyika, on the mainland, signed an act of union, forming the United Republic of Tanzania while giving semi-autonomy to Zanzibar.
+A republic was established and the presidents of Zanzibar and Tanganyika, on the mainland, signed an act of union, forming the United Republic of Tanzania while giving semi-autonomy to Zanzibar.

 Separatist sentiments have been gaining ground on the islands.

 Semi-autonomous islands in union with Tanzania